wp-plugins/jonradio-private-site/readme.txt

 * Add in-line documentation for php functions

 == Upgrade Notice ==

+= 2.11.2 =
+Add Setting to control User with No Role

 = 2.11.1 =
 Fix User with No Role errors on Network/Multisite